-Tuition Refund and Return of Title IV Funds Policy- Withdraw from FNU
+Tuition Refund and Return of Financial Fund Source Policy (Title IV, VA educational benefits, personal payments, and etc.)- Withdraw from FNU

 The completion of registration contractually obligates the student and the student's benefactors to pay all of the student's tuition and fees for the entire term.
 However, FNU has established a withdrawal and refund policy so that the School and the student may share the loss equitably when it is necessary for the student to withdraw from FNU.
 FNU has adopted the federal refund calculation so that all tuition charged to a student's account is directly proportional to the percent of enrollment period attended.
 Refunds are based on the percentage of time that a student is enrolled up to 60% of the enrollment period.
 The enrollment period is always one (1) term.
-The date of the withdrawal from FNU will be determined by the postmark on the envelope of a written withdrawal request, the sent date of a withdrawal request transmitted by email, or a later date specified by the student.
+The date of the withdrawal from FNU will be determined by the date the student completes the university withdrawal status change form.